Embarrassingly parallel MCMC using deep invertible transformations: METHOD

 While importance sampling estimates can be unreliable if their variance is very high or infinite, we can provide guarantees that $\overline{h}(\theta)$ has finite variance. \citet{Geweke89} showed that, for a broad class of test functions, it suffices to prove that ${\prod_{k^\prime=1}^{K} \reallywidehat{p}_{k^\prime}(\theta)}/{\reallywidehat{p}_{k}(\theta)} \leq M$ $\forall \theta$, i.e., the importance weights are bounded.
 We first note that the denominator of the weight in Equation~(\ref{eq:weight}) is included as a factor in the numerator, so that $\reallywidehat{p}_{k}(\theta)=0 \Rightarrow \prod_{k^\prime=1}^{K} \reallywidehat{p}_{k^\prime}(\theta) = 0$.
 The remaining thing to check is that $\reallywidehat{p}_k(\theta)$ is bounded for all $k$ and all $\theta$.

-We begin by making the following assumption on the structure of the neural networks, which define the real NVP transformations. \begin{assumption} The neural networks $s_1^{(k)}$, \ldots, $s_L^{(k)}$ associated with the real NVP estimate $\reallywidehat{p}_k$ are equipped with bounded activation functions in their individual output layers. \end{assumption}
+We begin by making the following assumption on the structure of the neural networks which define the real NVP transformations. \begin{assumption} The neural networks $s_1^{(k)}$, \ldots, $s_L^{(k)}$ associated with the real NVP estimate $\reallywidehat{p}_k$ are equipped with bounded activation functions in their individual output layers. \end{assumption}

-Note that Assumption \ref{assumption:bounded_networks} is satisfied, for example, when the activation function in question is the hyperbolic tangent or the logistic function.
-We place no further assumption on the structure of the remaining layers of $s_1^{(k)}, \ldots, s_L^{(k)}$ or in the overall structure of the translation networks $t_1^{(k)}, \ldots, t_L^{(k)}$.
+\begin{remark} Note that Assumption \ref{assumption:bounded_networks} is satisfied, for example, when the activation functions in the last layer of the scale networks are the hyperbolic tangent or the logistic function. \end{remark} We place no further assumption on the structure of the remaining layers of $s_1^{(k)}, \ldots, s_L^{(k)}$ or in the overall structure of the translation networks $t_1^{(k)}, \ldots, t_L^{(k)}$.

 With the additional condition that we choose an appropriate density for the base variable of the NVP network, we can prove that $\reallywidehat{p}_k$ itself is bounded.